maryam-mokhtari/react-bottom-sheet/README.md

 ### hasDimmer, isDismissibleOnTouchDown
  `hasDimmer` and `isDismissibleOnTouchDown` are true by default.
  `hasDimmer` utilizes a dimming effect on `BottomSheet` shown.
- `isDismissibleOnTouchDown` utilizes a behavior when iOS user thouch down the `BottomSheet` to dismiss it.
+ `isDismissibleOnTouchDown` utilizes a behavior when iOS user touches down the `BottomSheet` to dismiss it.

 ## Commands
 In the project directory, you can use the following commands: